 Let’s consider it’s not the only thing you should focus on.
 What happens if you don’t add new opportunities?
 Does it mean your sales velocity grinds to a halt?
 Well, not necessarily.
 Think about this:

 If we apply the Sales Velocity Equation and assume that the number of opportunities stays static, but that you do manage to increase the average deal size and win rate by 10%, and reduce the length of the sales cycle by 10%, your sales velocity would improve by 34%.

-So, this week I’d like to give you a challenge.
-Calculate your Sales Velocity, and then ask yourself what you can do with the deals you have in your pipeline to impact your deal size, win rate, and sales cycle duration.
+So, I’d like to give you a challenge.
+Calculate your own sales velocity and then ask yourself what you can do with the deals you have in your pipeline to impact your deal size, win rate, and sales cycle duration.
 You might be surprised at the results.
 Come back and let me know.